 Prospects may raise this objection when they are interested in what you offer but need approval from someone else.
 If you want to respond effectively, ask for an opportunity to have a conference call with yourself, the prospect, and the decision-maker.
 Talking openly with the decision-maker will allow you to address any concerns they may have.
-You can also address any concerns the candidate may have and explain how your training can benefit their health and fitness goals.
+You can also address any candidate’s concerns and explain how your training can benefit their health and fitness goals.

 Prospect Objections: “I have to check my budget.”

 This reply is all too common and may express if the prospect is unsure whether your product or service is right for them or they need assistance with affordability.
 To make your proposal effective, ask the candidate for an idea of their budget so you can tailor it to their needs.
 It is also a good idea to discuss financing options or payment plans that are more affordable for them.

 Consider the case of a prospect who wishes to lose weight but is hesitant due to budget restrictions.
 In that case, you can:

 - Ask for their budget and provide them with options that fit within that budget.

 - Discuss financing options such as leasing or a payment plan.